facastagnini/atom-better-git-blame/README.md

 We do this by integrating with all the tools you use, structuring the information found inside them, and making it easily accessible and searchable.

 Check us out [here](https://stepsize.com) or tweet at us [@StepsizeHQ](https://twitter.com/stepsizehq) 🙏

+## Security and privacy

+If you set up the GitHub and/or Jira integrations, you might be interested in our [security statement](https://stepsize.com/security) & [privacy policy](https://stepsize.com/privacy).

+You can safely ignore them if you don't use the integrations.